mwdata-science/website/content/registration.md

 # Week 1: Python Week of Code

-Participating in Python Week of Code is free of charge.
+[Python Week of Code](/python-week-of-code/) is a physical event.
+Participating is free of charge.
 Registration opened July 29th, 2021 and concludes latest September 1st, after which everyone is informed.

 <a href="https://mwdata.science/app/registration/python-week-of-code/">Go to the registration form</a>